 Clinical Social Worker

 I offer individual and group therapy to adults, with an additional focus on college undergraduate and graduate students.
-The majority of clients that I work with are diagnosed with Anxiety Disorders or OCD and Related Disorders.
+The majority of clients that I work with are diagnosed with OCD and Related Disorders or Anxiety Disorders.
 My clinical approach to therapy is grounded in ERP, ACT, and CBT.
-I am passionate about working with individuals who have OCD and OCD Related Disorders.
-The symptoms of OCD can derail and disrupt many of the most important aspects in life.
-Collaboratively leaning into OCD specific formats of therapy can produce a more enjoyable, meaningful, and fulfilled life.
+I am passionate about working with individuals with OCD and OCD Related Disorders.
+The symptoms of OCD can derail and disrupt many of the most important aspects of life.
+Collaboratively leaning into OCD-specific therapy formats can produce a more enjoyable, meaningful, and fulfilled life.

-I received my formal clinical education and training at Boston College where I earned my MSW with a concentration in Clinical Mental Health.
-Most notably, I am a graduate of the IOCDF Behavioral Therapy Training Institute (BTTI) where I advanced my skills utilizing Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT) in the treatment of individuals with OCD and Related Disorders.
-I have further training and expertise in working with college undergraduate and graduate students.
+I received my formal clinical education and training at Boston College, earning my MSW with a concentration in Clinical Mental Health.
+I am furthering my clinical education at the University of Pennsylvania (Penn) as a current Doctorate of Clinical Social Work (DSW) student.
+Most notably, I am a graduate of the IOCDF Behavioral Therapy Training Institute (BTTI), where I advanced my skills utilizing Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT) in the treatment of individuals with OCD and Related Disorders.
+I have further training and expertise in working with undergraduate and graduate students in college.

-My formal graduate education at Boston College was built around a fundamental goal of teaching and cultivating culturally competent clinicians.
-I utilize a multicultural orientation to process factors of intersectionality, and always strive to create an inclusive and safe space for all my clients to address therapy goals.
-Previous and current work experiences have afforded me the opportunity to work with people across the LGBTQ+ spectrum, as well as from diverse racial/ethnic, class, and other cultural backgrounds.
-I engage in professional development opportunities in order to provide culturally sensitive therapy.
+My formal graduate education at Boston College was built around a fundamental goal of teaching and cultivating culturally responsive clinicians.
+In my clinical practice, I utilize a multicultural orientation to process and address factors of intersectionality.
+My doctoral studies at Penn continue to enhance my efforts to provide anti-oppressive and trauma-informed care.
+At the same time, I strive to establish an inclusive and safe space for all of my clients to address their therapy goals.
+I am an LGBTQIA ally and work with many clients from this community.
 I use he/him/his pronouns, how about you?